wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/4-create-simple-flow.md

-In this unit, we'll develop a flow that converts dates in the European format (d/m/yyyy) to the American format (m/d/yyyy).
+In this unit, you'll develop a flow that converts dates in the European format (dd/mm/yyyy) to the American format (mm/dd/yyyy).
 The flow will retrieve the date from the clipboard when the **Alt + 1** keys are pressed, and it will return the converted date.

 To create the flow: